IntelRealSense/realsense-ros/README.md

     Notice:
     * The version of librealsense2 is almost always behind the one availeable in RealSense&trade; official repository.
     * librealsense2 is not built to use native v4l2 driver but the less stable RS-USB protocol.
-That is because the last is more general and operational on a larger variety of platforms.
+That is because the RS-USB protocol is more general and operational on a larger variety of platforms.
 This have limitations when running multiple cameras and when using T265.
     * realsense2_description is available as a separate debian package of ROS distribution.
 It includes the 3D-models of the devices and is necessary for running launch files that include these models (i.e. view_model.launch.py).
 It can be installed by typing:
     `sudo apt-get install ros-$ROS_DISTRO-realsense2-description`